Swindon & Wolverhampton

 While The Great Bear was still being tested, W.N.
 Pellow came

-to the Swindon drawing office.
-He had started his service with the Great
+to the Swindon in 1908.
+He had started his service with the Great Western

 in engine-turning, fitting, and erecting.
 Pellow was a Cornishman.
 St Blazey,